Fermented in cedar barrels since 1897

 Soy sauce brewing methods have changed over time, with fermentation techniques becoming increasingly mechanized.

-This soy sauce is carefully matured over a long period of time, like raising a child inside a cedar barrel, resulting in a unique soy sauce with a deep flavor and rich aroma.
+This soy sauce is carefully aged over time and with great care, like raising a child in a cedar barrel, resulting in a unique soy sauce with a deep flavor and rich aroma.

 How soy sauce is made